-With a population just shy of 230,000, Chesapeake gives you that small-town feel and low-key lifestyle.
-As one of the Seven Cities that make up the Hampton Roads section of Virginia, Chesapeake offers the excellent schools, great shopping and easy access to entertainment for which Hampton Roads is known.
+With a population of around 230,000, Chesapeake gives you that small-town feel and low-key lifestyle.
+As one of the Seven Cities that make up the Hampton Roads section of Virginia, Chesapeake offers the excellent schools, great shopping, and easy access to entertainment that Hampton Roads is known for.
 Boating enthusiasts will also love the access to the Intracoastal Waterway and rivers.

 Things to Do in Chesapeake, Virginia

 Southern hospitality and warm weather make living in Chesapeake pleasant and enjoyable.
 Chesapeake is full of outstanding parks like Oak Grove Lake Park or the Dismal Swamp Canal Trail.
 Go fishing at the Northwest River Park and Campground, or take a canoe up the Dismal Swamp Canal, where Edgar Allen Poe is rumored to have penned "The Raven."
 The bird watching along the canal is some of the best in area.
-Chesapeake is also home to virgin forest land and protected wetlands, making it a great place to explore the outdoors and experience the native flora and fauna.
-The Chesapeake Farmers' Market, which opens from mid-June through mid-November, is also a prime attraction in the area.
+Chesapeake is also home to forest land and protected wetlands, making it a great place to explore the outdoors and experience the native flora and fauna.
+Open from mid-June through mid-November, the Chesapeake Farmers' Market is also a prime attraction in the area.

 Homes for Sale in Chesapeake

-Some neighborhoods to keep an eye out for include Great Bridge/Hickory, a centrally located neighborhood that features waterfront condos with private boat slips, established communities with brick homes and a variety of new construction homes.
+Some neighborhoods to keep an eye out for include Great Bridge/Hickory, a centrally located neighborhood that features waterfront condos with private boat slips.
 Grassfield/Deep Creek is a tight-knit neighborhood on the Intracoastal Waterway, where you can find homes of varying styles and age, in addition to new construction.
-Greenbrier is home to many fine restaurants, shopping centers, movie theaters and recreation.
-Western Branch is located in the western part of the city and offers many residential neighborhoods, shopping opportunities, waterfront neighborhoods and affordable living for all lifestyles.
+Greenbrier is home to many fine restaurants, shopping centers, movie theaters, and recreation.
+Western Branch is located in the western part of the city and offers many residential neighborhoods, shopping opportunities, waterfront neighborhoods, and affordable living for all lifestyles.

 Chesapeake: Where Urban and Rural Lifestyles Co-Exist

 Chesapeake is a city full of small, well-established neighborhoods.
-Its easy access to all types of outdoor activities, an active music scene and lots of cultural events give it a very welcoming feel.
+Easy access to all types of outdoor activities, an active music scene, and lots of cultural events are what give it a very welcoming feel.
 Where else could you find a bakery that has an attached petting zoo?
 At Bergey's Breadbasket, you can enjoy some strawberry pie and spend some time playing with a baby goat!
-Golfers will also feel right at home in Chesapeake, with its selection of golf courses and golf communities.
+Golfers will also feel right at home in Chesapeake, with its selection of golf courses and communities.